K-S-K/CV/Articles/37_LocalAI/Article.md

 I had been using ChatGPT on and off.
 Sometimes genuinely useful, always a black box.
 I knew the rough shape of the technology — transformer architecture, next-token prediction, trained on large text corpora — but that's like knowing a car has a combustion engine.
 It doesn't tell you how it drives.

 So I built one.
-Not from scratch — training from scratch requires datacenters.
-But I set up local inference through Ollama, wrote an API layer, wrote a browser-based UI, wired in tools, and started using the result for actual daily work.
+Not from scratch — training from scratch requires data centers.
+But I set up local inference with Ollama, wrote an API layer, built a browser-based UI, wired in tools, and started using the results for actual daily work.
 The goal was to learn by doing.

 A few months in, the system has grown in ways I didn't plan, and some of what I've found is more interesting than I expected.